Q. I filed a police report. How long does it take until I can pick it up?

-A. Money may be left on inmate accounts Monday thru Friday from 8:30am to 4:00pm.
-You must have a photo ID to leave money on an inmates account.
-Money orders may be sent via mail and will be posted to the inmates account the next business day.
+A. Money orders may be sent via mail and will be posted to the inmates account the next business day.
 However, the sender's information must be filled out or the money order will be returned.

 A. Yes.
-During business hours, Monday thru Friday 8:30am-4:00pm, you may pick up an inmates property.
+During business hours, Monday thru Friday 8:30am to 11:30am, you may pick up an inmates property.
 However, the inmate must first sign a release.
 All property may be released except clothing.
-Money must be released within forty-eight hours of an inmates arrest and must be approved by the Sheriff.

-Q. Why do inmates receive a check in lieu of cash when they are released?
+Q. Why do inmates receive a debit card in lieu of cash when they are released?

 A. All money must be accounted for and placed on an account for each individual in custody of our facility.
 This is a requirement of the Indiana State Board of Accounts.
-Checks may not be available at the time of an inmates release due to the accounting process.
+Debit cards may not be available at the time of an inmates release due to the accounting process.

 Q. How long will I have to wait once an inmate is released from court?

 A. There are a number of processes that must take place before an inmate may be released from our facility.
-This may take on average at least thirty minutes but in some cases may take longer.
+This may take on average at least on hour, but in some cases may take longer.
 However, we make every attempt to make your wait as short as possible.